MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/cloud-update.md

 **How can I turn off update validation?**

 Update validation is an extension of rollout waves.
-If you want to turn it off, you will need to turn off rollout waves.
+If you want to turn it off, you need to turn off rollout waves.

 **Can I set up rollout waves for Current Channel devices?**

-As the Current Channel is designed to be a fast-moving channel which does not have a predictable update release schedule and often receives multiple updates a month, it's supposed to continue to roll forward fast.
-Hence, it does not offer some of these settings like rollout waves and rollback.
+The Current Channel is designed for rapid progression.
+Without a fixed update release schedule and with frequent updates throughout the month, it's intended to advance quickly.
+As a result, features such as rollout waves and rollback aren't available in Current Channel.